 The National Weather Service refers to winter storms as the "deceptive killers" because most deaths aren't a direct result of the storms.
-People are injured or killed in traffic accidents on icy roads, or suffer from hypothermia (low body temperature) due to being cold for a long period of time.
+People are injured or killed in traffic accidents on icy roads or suffer from hypothermia (low body temperature) due to being cold for a long period of time.
 Another major danger with winter storms is that they can knock out power.

-Learn how to prepare for winter weather before it hits at www.ReadyPA.org and from PENNDOT at www.511pa.com.
+Learn how to prepare for winter weather before it hits, visit www.readypa.org.